Everything we know about the OnePlus 6, one of the most anticipated smartphones of 2018

 OnePlus smartphones have become the smartphone to buy if you value sleek looks, stock Android, astounding and unbeatable performance, and a value-driven price tag.

-Now, we have a bunch of confirmed information about the company’s upcoming smartphone, the OnePlus 6.
+We have a bunch of confirmed information about the company’s upcoming smartphone, the OnePlus 6, straight from OnePlus co-founders Carl Pei and Pete Lau.

-Some of the specs aren’t entirely surprising, like the choice of processor.
-But OnePlus did confirm that its new device will come with a notch.
-Apart from that, the rest of the device’s design is still up for debate.

 Check out what we know about the OnePlus 6: